-As I mentioned earlier, non-banks overseen by state regulators account for over 50 percent of mortgage originations.
+In addition, the state regulators have a critical role in addressing this issue.
+Although federally insured banks and thrifts and their affiliated lenders account for approximately half of outstanding subprime mortgages originated, non-bank affiliated lenders regulated only by the states account for the other half.
 We hope that the states will adopt the subprime guidance for state regulated entities as they did the nontraditional mortgage guidance the federal agencies released last year.
-As of this month, according to CSBS, 34 states have formally adopted the nontraditional mortgage guidance and the guidance is pending adoption in an additional 8 states.
+As of this month, according to the Conference of State Bank Supervisors, 34 states have formally adopted the nontraditional mortgage guidance and the guidance is pending adoption in an additional 8 states.